DesignCodeBuild/basiccamanjs/README.md

   camanObject.render();
 });
 ```
+At this point, range sliders should work to edit the image.

 ######I'm running out of time, so a summary of the rest:
 + Change the php so that it saves in the wordpress directory (incl. random string)